havard/node-openid/README.md

       - When no provider is found for the identifier, `callback(null, null)` is called (i.e. it is not an error to not have any data to return).
       - When loading fails for some reason, `callback(error, null)` is called with `error` being an error string specifying why loading failed.
       - When loading succeeds, `callback(null, provider)` is called with the exact provider object that was previously stored using `saveDiscoveredInformation`.

-## Proxy Support
-`node-openid` makes HTTP and HTTPS requests during authentication.
-You can have these requests go through a proxy server, by using the following environment variables:

- - HTTP_PROXY_HOST and HTTP_PROXY_PORT control how http:// requests are sent
- - HTTPS_PROXY_HOST and HTTPS_PROXY_PORT control how https:// requests are sent

 ## License

 OpenID for Node.js is licensed under the MIT license.
 See LICENSE for further details.